How to Have More Energy & Feel Amazing

 Do not underestimate the power of a good night’s sleep.
 If sleep is low on your priority list, it’s no wonder you lack the energy you desire.

-Sleep is not only extremely beneficial to our brains and energy levels, it also allows our muscles, bones, and organs to repair themselves and keeps our immune system healthy.
+Sleep is highly beneficial to our brains and energy levels.
+It also allows our muscles, bones, and organs to repair themselves and keeps our immune system healthy.

 2 | Eat Healthy

-Every body is different and eating healthy may look different for different people.
-One person may thrive on a vegan diet while another thrives on a paleo diet.
+Everybody is different, and eating healthy may look different for different people.
+One person may thrive on a keto diet, while another thrives on a paleo diet.

 It all comes down to each individual body.

-If you would like to start eating better but are unsure where to start I would suggest starting by cutting out all processed foods.
-Eat a clean, whole foods diet that is high in vegetables.
+If you want to start eating better but are unsure where to start, I suggest cutting out all processed foods and eating a clean, whole-food diet rich in vitamins and minerals.

 The next thing I would suggest is keeping a food diary.
 Write down everything you eat throughout the day and how those foods make you feel.
 Figure out which foods make you feel good and eat more of those foods.